An outline of the delivery patterns that are outside standard delivery.

 Where the student is studying both academic and vocational qualifications, their core aim is determined by the core purpose of the study programme, and this will normally reflect the majority of the planned hours.
 If the majority of planned hours are for the vocational qualification, then the core aim is vocational.
 If the majority of planned hours are academic in the mixed programme, then the core aim is academic.

-We would therefore not expect students that are enrolled on a predominantly academic programme to have a vocational qualification as a core aim.
+We would therefore not expect students enrolled on a predominantly academic programme to have a vocational qualification as a core aim.

 Where 80% or more students were not enrolled on a Level 2, Level 3 or work experience aim as their core aim